cuthbertLab/music21/buildDoc/rst/moduleDynamics.rst

     Object model of crescendeo/decrescendo wedges.

-    Inherits from: :class:`music21.base.Music21Object`
+    Class inherits from: :class:`music21.base.Music21Object`

-    .. attribute:: groups

-    An instance of a Group object.

-    .. attribute:: id

-    Unique identification string.

     .. attribute:: posPlacement

+    str(object) -> string Return a nice string representation of the object.
+If the argument is a string, the return value is the same object.

     .. attribute:: spread

+    No documentation.

     .. attribute:: type

+    No documentation.

+    Attributes inherited from :class:`music21.base.Music21Object`: ``id``, ``groups``

     .. attribute:: mx